-Leaked emails show top Rio executives knew of Guinea payment
+Leaked emails drag top Rio bosses into Guinea mine woes

-SYDNEY Top Rio Tinto executives in 2011 approved a $10.5 million payment to a consultant to smooth relations with the president of Guinea as it struggled to secure land for a giant iron ore mine, emails made public on Thursday showed.

-The emails, seen by Reuters, show correspondence between three of the miner's most senior officials: former chief executive Tom Albanese, his successor and then iron ore division head Sam Walsh, and energy and minerals head Alan Davies.
+"The company did self report and people have been stood aside, but that doesn't tell a lot about the ethical governance within Rio Tinto," Transparency International Australia chairman Anthony Whealy said.

+The U.S. and Britain in recent years have ratcheted up their anti-corruption rules.

-In one email to Walsh, Davies, who was in charge of the giant Simandou project in 2011, requested final approval to make the payment to Francois de Combret, a former Lazard investment banker with a long history operating in Guinea.
+The email exchange in question, between then chief executive Tom Albanese, iron ore head Sam Walsh and Davies discussed a $10.5 million payment to Francois de Combret, a former Lazard investment banker with a long history operating in Guinea.

-That message came just days after Rio said it would pay the government of Guinea $700 million to resolve an impasse over part of the project, known as blocks 3 and 4.

-Rio said on Wednesday it had launched an investigation, after becoming aware of the emails on Aug.
-29 and had notified relevant U.S. and UK authorities.
-It suspended Davies.
-Another senior executive quit.
+Rio has not confirmed the details, referring to an unnamed consultant and a "contractual payment".

 Davies did not answer his mobile phone when contacted by Reuters.
 Albanese did not immediately respond to messages.
 Walsh could not be immediately contacted for comment.
 Rio declined further comment.